Free my husband, pleads wife of UK academic jailed in UAE

 A life sentence for a non-Emirati entails a maximum of 25 years in jail and is followed by deportation, according to state-run media.

-British Foreign Minister Jeremy Hunt has said the handling of the case by Emirati authorities would have repercussions on relations between the old allies and urged them to reconsider their decision.
+British Foreign Secretary Hunt has said the handling of the case by Emirati authorities would have repercussions on relations between the old allies and urged them to reconsider their decision.
+The UAE said both sides were looking for a solution.

 “The UAE is determined to protect its important strategic relationship with a key ally,” its statement said.
 “Officials from both countries have discussed the matter regularly over recent months.
 Both sides hope to find an amicable solution to the Matthew Hedges case.”

-Reporting by Guy Faulconbridge and Stephen Addison; additional reporting by Aziz El Yaakoubi in Dubai; Editing by William Maclean
+Reporting by Guy Faulconbridge and Stephen Addison; Additional reporting by Aziz El Yaakoubi in Dubai; Editing by William Maclean and Peter Graff